archatelain/code-for-eco-532/poly.md

 Now run this do-file.
 Have a look at the file "main_log.smcl" in the "logs" subdirectory.

-Congrats!
+:trophy: Congrats!
 You've just written your first fully automated code pipeline!

 ### 2. Asking for Help